 More than 99% of American businesses are considered small businesses, so the U.S. government has a strong interest in their growth and success.
 Grants are one way they support and foster the small business economy.

-The first place to look for government grants for small businesses is on government sites such as Grants.gov, the Small Business Lending Fund, or GovLoans.
-These sites serve as databases for loan programs in many different industry-specific areas.
+The first place to look for government grants for small businesses is on federal agency sites such as Grants.gov, the Small Business Lending Fund, or GovLoans.
+These sites serve as databases for programs in many different industry-specific areas.

-You can also get assistance from the Small Business Administration by getting assigned a counselor to help you find funding.
+You can also get assistance from the Small Business Administration (SBA) by getting assigned a counselor to help you sort through funding options.

 State or localized government grants

-In many cases, state and local governments are given grant funds to pass on to specific needs in the community, so demonstrating your businesses contribution is key.
+In many cases, state and local governments are given grant money to pass on to specific needs in the community, so demonstrating your businesses contribution is key.